kidde60/Rails-Blog-App/README.md

 # 📖 Blog App <a name="about-project"></a>

-A project where we create a blog app using MVC and Rails
+A project where we create a blog app using MVC and Rails.
+It shows the list of posts and empower readers to interact with them by adding comments and liking posts.
+In this project we added authorization and API endpoints for posts and comments.

 ## 🛠 Built With <a name="built-with"></a>